What Type Of Particles Move To Create Electricity

 Ions: Charge Carriers in Electrolytes

 In electrolytic solutions, such as saltwater or battery acid, electric current is carried by ions.
 Ions are atoms or molecules that have gained or lost electrons, resulting in a net electric charge.
-Positive ions, called cations, have lost electrons and carry a positive charge.
+Still, positive ions, called cations, have lost electrons and carry a positive charge.
 Negative ions, called anions, have gained electrons and carry a negative charge.

 When a voltage is applied across an electrolytic solution, the cations are attracted to the negatively charged electrode (cathode), while the anions are attracted to the positively charged electrode (anode).
 The movement of these ions through the solution constitutes an electric current.
 Electrolytic conduction is fundamental to the operation of batteries, electroplating, and various electrochemical processes.
 The conductivity of an electrolytic solution depends on the concentration of ions, their mobility, and the temperature of the solution.